How Tablet PCs Can Benefit Your Small Business

 - Tracking inventory: Both Apple’s App Store and Google’s Android Market contain several inventory managers, bar code scanners, and so on.
 Some are surprisingly robust and most can be had for under $5.
 Don’t let price alone influence your decision; be sure to read the app’s description and user comments to determine whether any given one fits your business's needs.

 - Remotely managing sales and documents: QuickBooks Mobile (for iPad and Android) whips up estimates, invoices, and receipts on the fly and syncs with your desktop QuickBooks.
-Productivity apps let you create and edit files on the run, and with the right cloud storage or remote desktop apps, you can access documents stored on your computer back at the office.
+Productivity apps let you create and edit files on the run, from creating an invoice to tracking unpaid bills.
+With the right cloud storage or remote desktop apps, you can access documents stored on your computer back at the office.

 What role do tablets play in your small business?
 Are there any specific tablets or business-related apps that you’d like to see covered by the Intuit Small Business Blog?
 Share your thoughts and suggestions with us in the Comments field below.